arguellesv/Acronomicon/README.md

 # Acronomicon
 A Simple Acronym Finder

-This project is set up to use the STANDS4 API to look for acronyms, but it can also use the Merriam-Webster API and make it look for any dictionary entry by changing
+This project is set up to use the [STANDS4 API](https://www.abbreviations.com/api.php) to look for acronyms, but it can also use the [Merriam-Webster API](https://dictionaryapi.com/products/index) and make it look for any dictionary entry by changing:

 ``` Swift
 let meaningsFetcher = SFMeaningsFetcher()